Yatichapat/CookingGame/DESCRIPTION.md

 Checks if the player has selected the correct ingredients for a recipe
 - ### Timer Algorithm
 Tracks how long an ingredient or dish is being cooked and determines if it is perfectly cooked, uncooked, or burnt

-## 🧟‍♂️ About the Gameplay
-- Ingredients are contained in fridge.
-Press **E** to open the fridge and add ingredients to the cooking pan by pressing the **Enter key**.
-- To drop item, you can press **Shift** on either of both side on your keyboard.
-- Wait for the food to be cooked.
-The cooking time will show on the green bar above the pan.
-- Once it's done, you can take the food out of the pan and put it on the plate by pressing **Enter key**
-- You can also put the food back in the pan, in the fridge or throw it away.
-- The food will be served on the blue pad.
-- You can add more ingredients in the fridge by pressing the **Enter key** at the red button and take the paper bag to the fridge.
-- When bring the paper bag to the fridge, you can add the ingredients in the bag to the fridge by pressing the **E** key
-- The Zombie will chase the player around, you must try to avoid them as much as possible.

 ## 🧩 UML
 The UML diagram below illustrates the main classes and their relationships in the game.